 “I was lucky to be surrounded by people who encouraged me to take my disability in stride.
 I was never made to feel embarrassed because of not having arms,” said Vikram.

 We must count our blessings and be thankful for what we have.
 We make do with what was given to us, limb or no limb, and try to create something great or do something incredible for us to say that “we made it!”
-So let’s not lose hope let’s work on achieving goals despite disability.
+So let’s not lose hope.
+Let’s work on achieving goals despite any disabilities.